Project Configuration

 Default Styles

 By default, any new layers you add to your QGIS project display with an opacity of 100%.
-This prevents users from seeing important details that covered by polygon features.
+This prevents users from seeing important information from underlying layers if they are covered by fully opaque polygon features.
 To avoid this, set the project’s default opacity to 50%.

 Project > Properties > Styles > Options > Opacity > set to 50%